Midlothian Fire Station No.1 Opens Friday August 21

 “One covering the northeast side of the city, one covering the southwest side of the city, and the new one that will provide continued coverage for the central part of the city and the expanding westside,” said Midlothian Fire Chief, Dale McCaskill.

-McCaskill began his career as a volunteer firefighter with the Midlothian Fire Department in 1986 and returned in 2007 as the Deputy Chief over training in 2007.
+McCaskill began his career as a volunteer firefighter with the Midlothian Fire Department in 1986.
+He returned in 2007 as the Deputy Chief over training.